What is Waste Management?

-- Waste management carried out with these objectives in mind provides significant cost savings to businesses and is good for the environment as well as the wider community.
+- Waste management carried out with these objectives in mind can provide significant cost savings and added value to businesses in addition to benefitting the wider community and the environment.

 Waste management in its wider sense includes a number of activities including supply chain management and selection of raw materials as well as the collection, regulation, disposal, or monitoring of waste materials.

 - Waste removal and management services may only be undertaken by a suitably authorized legal entity.
 In Ireland this is typically a private sector waste management company.

 Waste hierarchy is a tool which establishes preferred program priorities based on sustainability.

 - To be sustainable, waste management cannot be solved only with technical end-of-pipe solutions and an integrated approach is necessary.

 The waste management hierarchy indicates an order of preference for action to reduce and manage waste, and is usually presented diagrammatically in the form of a pyramid.